Wellmee/Blog/ethereum-vs-stellar.md

 ## Transaction Speed and Cost
 Wellmee tokens are intended to be used in our partner network for real-world goods and services.
 It's important to have the transactions fast enough, so that our users don't have to wait hours to see a transaction go through.
 The tokens could be used for small payments, so we don't want to end up in a situation where the transaction fee is higher than the payment itself.

 The Ethereum network works on the [proof-of-work](https://en.wikipedia.org/wiki/Proof-of-work_system) principle.
 In a simple language, there's a bunch of miners that [work on cryptographic challenges](https://github.com/ethereum/wiki/wiki/Mining) to confirm your transaction.
 The transactions can be chosen by the miners, so the more you pay for your transaction, the faster it will [go through](https://ethgasstation.info/).
 At peak times, transactions can become slow or expensive.
 For us, when using the token in the partner network, this can be an issue.
-There are plans to transition to a proof-of-steak algorithm, that could improve things.
+There are plans to transition to a proof-of-stake algorithm, that could improve things.

 Stellar confirms transactions through the [Stellar Consensus Protocol](https://medium.com/a-stellar-journey/on-worldwide-consensus-359e9eb3e949).
 Using distributed consensus algorithm, the nodes in the network agree on the right set of transactions to confirm.
 Since there's no hard cryptographic work to be done in mining, the transactions go through fast.
 Compared to Ethereum, the transaction volumes are much lower, but [stress testing](http://gostellar.io/heir-io-stress-test-over-stellar-beats-their-expectations/) is showing that the network should scale very well.
 This means fast and cheap transactions.

 Winner: *Stellar*

-## Conslusion
+## Conclusion
 After a careful consideration, we're going with Stellar as the platform of choice for Wellmee tokens.
 We're excited to see Stellar platform grow and hope we can be a flourishing part of the Stellar world.